Sangiliyandapuram: Etymology

 The etymology is from a temple dedicated to Sangiliyandavar located in the area.
 Because of its close proximity to Ponmalai workshop and downtown of the city, retired railway employees from the workshop were the first people to set up their homes here, most of whom were the Anglo-Indians of Pinto Colony.

 Famous

-The area is famous for its contribution to Tamil cinema and aluminium metal works.
-Sangilyandapuram was the epicentre of aluminium metal works in Tamil Nadu.
+The area is famous for its contribution to Tamil cinema and aluminium works.
+Sangilyandapuram was the epicentre of aluminium works in Tamil Nadu.
 Many metal workshops including Trichy Metals Ltd., has their presence here.
 With the advent of Stainless Steel the business started to lose its sheen and now only a few workshops dot the area.

 Boys Company

 M.R.
 Radha colony was the farmhouse of the actor M.R.
 Radha.
 He ran his Boys Company from here.
 Boys Company was an entry ticket to Tamil cinema, some actors of Boys Company include Sivaji Ganesan, Ravichandran, Kaka Radhakrishnan etc.

 Shivaji Ganesan the age of 10, moved here and began to perform in stage plays.
 From the drama troupe trainers, he was fortunate enough to learn acting and dancing.
 He was trained in Bharatanatyam, Kathak and Manipuri dance forms.
 Sivaji Ganesan while staying in his relative's house in Sangiliyandapuram was spotted by Boys Company and later moved to greater heights.